kaist-sbml/gem/README.md

 - Run modeling of primary metabolism using FASTA, EFICAz and compartment data.

         run_gmsm.py -i input/sample_input_ten_CDS.fasta -m nsal -p -E input/sample_eficaz_output.txt -C input/sample_compartment_info.txt -d

-# TODO
-- Run modeling of primary and secondary metabolism (~ min for this example)
+- Run modeling of primary and secondary metabolism (~30 min for this example).
+Modeling using this input file takes much longer because this GenBank file has comprehensive EC number annotations from EFICAz, and thus has more reactions to be retrieved from [KEGG](http://www.kegg.jp/kegg/rest/) and added to the GEM draft.

         run_gmsm.py -i input/NC_021985.1.final_ec_antismash3.gbk -p -s -d